HIV latency: LTR Structure

 The LTR promoter has multiple upstream DNA regulatory elements: there are three SP1-binding sites, a TATA element, and an initiator sequence.
 The LTR has two NF-кB binding motifs that are capable of binding both NF-кB transcription factors as well as NFATs.
 The LTR promoter is very noisy and prone to large bursts of transcription.
 While signaling through the NF-кB enhancers has been shown to be necessary for re-activation of latent proviruses, mutations in these sites do not completely inhibit viral growth in cell line experiments.

 Tat Control of HIV Transcription

 The LTR of HIV is positively auto regulated by the Tat (transcription activator) protein, which is found towards the 3' end of the HIV genome.
 Without Tat activity, HIV transcription is restricted and often results in abortive transcripts.
 Tat activates the LTR through interactions with the elongation factor P-TEFb; Tat binds to cyclin T1, which is a unit of P-TEFb.
 Tat:P-TEFb directs RNA polymerases to the provirus genome by binding the HIV transactivation response (TAR) element, an RNA stem-loop structure.

 Latency Regulation

-The mechanisms underpinning HIV latency and proviral induction are not thoroughly understood, and two competing models attempt to explain how latency is controlled.